TYPE DESIGN INFORMATION PAGE last updated on Wed May 24 13:31:13 EDT 2017

 Custom / corporate typefaces: With Liverpool-based art director Liz Harry, Bates created a personalized font, loosely based on Coco Sumner's handwritten capitals, for the band I Blame Coco.
 Medium and Semibold weights of Gill New Antique were commissioned by LPK Design Agency.
 Stepping Hill Hospital and Bates created Dials, a pictorial font to help hospital managers input data about improvements.
 A custom font was designed for Bolton Strategic Economic Partnership.

-Digital typefaces based on his work include the geometric Max Bill (2014, Jack Harley Szukalski), Architype Bill (The Foundry), Bill Corporate Narrow (2015, Oliver Jeschke), Bill Corporate (2015, OGJ Type Design), and Bill Display (2015, Oliver Jeschke: Greek simulation style).
+Digital typefaces based on his work include the geometric Max Bill (2014, Jack Harley Szukalski), Architype Bill (The Foundry), Bill Corporate Narrow (2015, Oliver Jeschke), Bill Corporate (2015, OGJ Type Design), Bill Display (2015, Oliver Jeschke: Greek simulation style) and Sequel Sans (Oliver Jeschke).

 Paul Klee (b.
 1879, Münchenbuchsee, Switzerlan, d.
 1940, Locarno, Switzerland) was a Swiss-German artist.
 His style was influenced by movements in art that included expressionism, futurism, cubism, and surrealism.
 Wikipedia: Klee was a natural draftsman who experimented with and eventually deeply explored color theory, writing about it extensively.
 His lectures "Writings on Form and Design Theory" (Schriften zur Form und Gestaltungslehre), published in English as the Paul Klee Notebooks, are held to be as important for modern art as Leonardo da Vinci's "A Treatise on Painting for the Renaissance".
 He and his colleague, Russian painter Wassily Kandinsky, both taught at the Bauhaus School of Art, Design and Architecture.
 His works reflect his dry humor and his sometimes childlike perspective, his personal moods and beliefs, and his musicality.